MUSARAFFLAZ/cursor/Desktop/cursor/README.md

 - Make sure you've run the SQL script to create the table
 - Check that RLS policies are correctly set up
 - Verify your user is authenticated

+### Where are users stored?
+- Users are automatically stored in Supabase's `auth.users` system table
+- This table is managed by Supabase Auth and is not visible in Table Editor
+- View users in: **Authentication** → **Users** in your Supabase dashboard
+- You only need to create the `notes` table - user authentication is handled automatically!

 ## License